brondavies/jQuery.Random/README.md

 $('p').random().remove() );
 ```

-This will remove a random "<p>" element from the set of returned elements defined by the selector.
+This will remove a random "&lt;p&gt;" element from the set of returned elements defined by the selector.